NASA’s Mars InSight lander set for nail-biting touchdown on the red planet

 The InSight lander will be the first to study the red planet’s deep interior.
 The goal is to compare the interior of Mars to that of Earth so that scientists can better understand how these rocky worlds formed more than 4.5 billion years ago.

-The InSight lander isn’t designed to search for life, but NASA says it could show whether microbes do, or ever did, live beneath the surface.
+The InSight lander isn’t designed to search for life, but NASA says understanding Mars' geological evolution could offer clues about its present or past habitability.
 The agency is planning to launch a new rover to Mars in 2020 that will look for signs of past microbial life on the red planet.

 Want more stories about Mars?